Nash Ambassador: 1947

-The 1947 Nash Ambassador models were essentially unchanged from their 1946 counterparts, representing a continuation of the successful pre-war design.
-A minor refinement to the upper grille's six horizontal bars were extended partway to the parking lamps.
+The 1947 Nash Ambassador models were essentially unchanged from their 1946 counterparts.
+The upper grille's six horizontal bars were extended partway to the parking lamps.
 One trim level was offered across the body styles.
 Marketing highlighted the advanced engineering features with the "You'll be Ahead in a Nash" tagline.

-The Nash Ambassador demonstrated performance and economy through several events.
+Nash marketing demonstrated the Ambassador's performance and economy through several events.